uu-agile/hear-yourself/Team-Journals/joseph-journal.md

 # Joseph Lyman

+## September 12, 2020

+It is difficult to come up with appropriate responses to risk factors.
+Sometimes I come up with a response and it seems more like something to do now in anticipation rather than as a response to the risk as it arises... *Is that the point?*

 ## September 11, 2020

 I am having trouble keeping up with my tasks.
 I have a tendency to over-design/over-think, so I am finding myself spending hours researching just *just risk factors* alone.